Charles W. Mills

-Charles Wade Mills (January 3, 1951 – September 20, 2021) was a Jamaican philosopher who was a professor at The Graduate Center of the City University of New York (CUNY), and Northwestern University.
+Charles Wade Mills (January 3, 1951 – September 20, 2021) was a Caribbean-American philosopher who specialized in political philosophy.
+Mills was a professor at The Graduate Center of the City University of New York (CUNY), and Northwestern University.
+He made major contributions to critical race theory, most notably with his book The Racial Contract (1997).
 Born in London, Mills grew up in Jamaica and later became a United States citizen.
-He was educated at the University of the West Indies and the University of Toronto.
+He was educated at the University of the West Indies where he received his bachelor's degree in physics, and the University of Toronto where he went on to get his master's and doctoral degrees in philosophy.

 Early life and education

 Charles Wade Mills was born on January 3, 1951, in London, England, to Winnifred and Gladstone Mills.
 His parents were graduate students in London and moved to Kingston, Jamaica, shortly after he was born.
 He grew up in Kingston.

 Mills received a BSc in physics at the University of the West Indies in 1971 and an MA and PhD in philosophy from the University of Toronto in 1976 and 1985, respectively.
 His dissertation was titled The Concept of Ideology in the Thought of Marx and Engels.
 He endorsed historical materialism until the 1990s.
 While at the University of Toronto, Mills helped to unionize teaching assistants.